anilzen/MathQuantum/content/fellowship/postdoc.md

 - [ ] Attend 2 [professional development workshops](/trainingcomponents/prof-dev-workshops/)
 - [ ] Participate in [Broader Impacts of QIS Winter Workshop](/trainingcomponents/winter-bi-workshop/)
 - [ ] Participate in [Summer Proposal Writing School](/trainingcomponents/summer-proposal-school/)
+- [ ] Submit a research proposal to a funding agency (as a result of participation in the above)
 - [ ] Teach 1 class per semester of tenure
 - [ ] Engage in mentoring junior fellows
 - [ ] Attend MathQuantum RTG community and outreach events ([Annual Symposium](/trainingcomponents/annual-symposium/), RTG meetings, etc.)